Richard5P/CommieQuiz-V1/README.md

 ## Goals
 ### Visitor Goals

-The target audience for LatAm Lingo are:
+The target audience for the CommieQuiz are:
-- People who want to learn Mapudungun or Quechua.
+- People who want to play a quiz game.
-- People who want to understand Latin American indiginous cultures.
+- People who want to test their knowledge about Communism.
-- People who are interested in different cultures.
+- People who are interested in learning about Communism.
-- People that may want to reconect with their heritage.
-- People interested in working with indiginous colleagues.
-- People interested in the exploring Latin America.
-- People interested in Latin American history.

 User goals are:
-- Get an overview of school.
-- Evaluate the authenticity of the site.
-- Explore the various programs.
-- Evaluate the potential benefits from the education.
+- Have fun.
-- Register their interest.
+- Challenge themselves about their knowledge of Communism.
-- Enroll in a class.
+- Learn more about communism and find new sources of information.

-LatAm Lingo fills these needs by:
+The CommieQuiz fills these needs by:
+- Providing an educational game.
+- Providing easy navigation and game rules.
-- Providing a comprehensive desciption of the methodology, formats and options available.
+- Providing a set of questions and potential answers about Communism.
-- Opening with a reasuring image of native teachers and banner followed by a page detailing program qualifications.
-- Providing a detailed description of each program.
+- - Providing challenge levels.
-- Gallery of pictures of places, events and cultures facilitated by education.
-- Registration page.
-- Program selection options on Registration page.
+- - Providing links to resources about questions answered incorrectly.

-### Business Goals
+### Site Owner's Goals
-LatAm Lingo's business goals extend beyond the professional desire for a profitable business.
-It includes their societal goal of education and awareness about their native heritage.
-Founded by a group of indigenous and mestizaje friends who met at university and shared the same dismay about how little their classmates (and society in general) knew about the LatAm indigenous population their primary objective is too keep their cultures alive and gain greater understanding.
-This has been made easier with the sposorship and support of both government and NGO heritage organisations.

-Thus the a summary of business goals would be:
-- Build awareness about indigenous cultures and their relevance today.
-- Gain mailing list members.
-- Inform potential clients about the educational services offered and increase class enrolment.
-- Educate the general public about the history of LatAm languages (pre and post-colonisation) and the indigenous populations.
-- Gain interest of potential clients and investors, and connect with social media.
+The site owner’s goal is to provide Communist edutainment for anyone interested in Communism/Socialism and hopefully encourage further learning.

 ### User Stories